QuestPDF/QuestPDF-Documentation/docs/getting-started.md

 }
 ```

-The code below shows how to use the newly implemented component:
+The code below demonstrates how to integrate and use the newly created component:

 ```c#{11-16}
 public class InvoiceDocument : IDocument